 Which individuals are most affected by inequality?

-- 29% of respondents to the EHRC survey felt strong discomfort with the idea of a connection to a family member with a mental health condition
+- 29% of respondents stating that they felt strong discomfort with the idea of a connection to a family member with a mental health condition

-- 25% disabled people with a physical impairment reported experiencing prejudice because of their impairment
+- 25% disabled people with a physical impairment reporting that they experienced prejudice because of their impairment

 - 54% of people from ethnic minorities said they had been a victim of ethnic or racial prejudice